 2 Hour Evening Tour

-Spend two hours of comfortable paddling in the world renowned Johnstone Strait.
-The magic of golden evening light will add the natural beauty while your guide helps you discover wildlife along the coastline of Vancouver Island.
+Spend two hours of comfortable paddling in the world-renowned Johnstone Strait.
+The magic of golden evening light will add to the Strait’s natural beauty while your guide helps you discover wildlife along the coastline of Vancouver Island.

-Though our shorter tours are sometimes treated to incredible orca, humpback, sea lion and dolphin encounters, we do not guarantee any larger marine mammal sightings.
+Though our shorter tours are sometimes treated to incredible orca, humpback, sea lion, and dolphin encounters, we do not guarantee any larger marine mammal sightings.
 If larger wildlife is something you would like to see, consider joining us on a multi-day tour!
-Generally speaking, the longer you spend on the water the better your chances of spotting wildlife become.
+The longer you spend on the water, the better your chances of spotting wildlife become.

-While this trip is about having fun and being out on the ocean, the big question we always get asked is will I see whales on an evening trip?
-While the chances of a whale encounter are minimal, they do happen on a few trips a week, especially during late July through the third week of August.
-More frequently, but again not on every trip, we will see the Dall’s porpoise, seals, deer, mink and river otters.
-We will sometimes even see a black bear searching the shoreline for a free meal.
-Our guides are in constant communication with each other using their marine VHF radios.
-If there is any reports of the Orcas, bears or other large mammals in your immediate area, we will always do our very best to ensure no opportunity is missed to see them.
+We always get asked, “Will I see whales on an evening trip?”
+While chances of a whale encounter are minimal, they do happen on a few trips a week – especially from the last week of July to the first week of September.
+More frequently (but not on every trip), you will see Dall’s porpoises, seals, deer, minks and river otters.
+Sometimes, you’ll even spot a black bear searching the shoreline for a free meal.
+Your guide will be using a marine VHF radios to communicate with other guides regarding wildlife sightings.
+If there are any reports of orcas, bears or other large mammals in your immediate area, your guides will do their best to ensure your group does not miss the opportunity to see them!

-This trip is an ideal way to be out on the water on those warm summer evenings and is a non-strenuous means to visit the wilderness.
+This trip is an ideal way to be out on the water on a warm summer evening and is a non-strenuous means to visit the wilderness.
 It is suitable for everyone.
-No previous experience is required as we use very stable two and three seat, enclosed sea kayaks, provide all paddling equipment, utilize qualified sea kayak guides and conduct a pre-departure training and safety briefing.
+No previous experience is required as we use very stable two-seated, enclosed sea kayaks.
+We also provide all paddling equipment, utilize qualified sea kayak guides, and conduct a pre-departure training and safety briefing.

-As we run these tours with small group sizes, it is advisable to call ahead or come visit with us at the store in Telegraph Cove in order to reserve your place and avoid disappointment.
+As we run these tours with small groups, we advise that you call ahead or come visit with us at the store in Telegraph Cove to reserve your place and avoid disappointment.

 Steller Sea Lions